-NUR 4231 Family-Centered Care of Children and Adolescents Practicum corresponding simulation and theory courses: NUR 4110, NUR 4230.
+NUR 4231 Family-Centered Care of Children and Adolescents Practicum

+A practicum in the clinical application of knowledge, skills, and attitudes necessary in the provision of family-centered nursing care of children, adolescents and their families.
+Must be taken concurrently with its corresponding simulation and theory courses: NUR 4110, NUR 4230.
 Prerequisites: Satisfactory completion [C or higher] of NUR 3255, NUR 3265, NUR 3275, NUR 3385, and NUR 3386.